Tazegul/ADCS-ESC-Vuln-Research/ESC1/readme.md

 ## ESC1 Vulnerability
 The ESC1 vulnerability, also known as the "ESC1" or "Enterprise Certificate Services Vulnerability," is a security flaw in certain certificate templates used in Microsoft Active Directory Certificate Services (AD CS).
-This vulnerability allows users with low privileges to request and obtain certificates on behalf of any domain object, including high-privilege accounts like domain administrators.
+This vulnerability allows users with low privileges to request and obtain certificates <b>on behalf of</b> any domain object, including high-privilege accounts like domain administrators.

 ## Misconfigurations
 <img src="https://github.com/user-attachments/assets/d6aea50f-6f63-400e-8612-e2e95194decd" width="300" height="500">